Profile Parallel Code

 In this example, the greater

 values(idx) is, the more computationally intensive the iteration is.
-Create a set of
+Each consecutive pair of values in

 parfor options to divide the